snd/mohair/README.md

 **very early alpha, the api will most likely change a lot!**

+## Features

+- makes building common queries much easier
+- fallback to plain sql is always possible for more exotic queries

 ## Advantages over writing mysql queries by hand

 - composability: query parts (for example conditions) can be factored out into functions and reused.